NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 For very large images, the number of interest points and matches per tile (whose size is 1024 pixels on the side) should be decreased from the above.

+If the images have very different perspectives, it is suggested to create the interest points based on mapprojected images (:numref:`mapip`.)

-This and production of interest points from stereo are further discussed in :numref:`custom_ip`.
+Uniformly distributed interest points can be produced from stereo disparity.

+See :numref:`custom_ip` for more details.

 Controlling where interest points are placed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^